tukaelu/check-meta/README.md

   check-meta [OPTIONS]

 Application Options:
   -n, --namespace=         Uses the metadata for the specified namespace -k, --key=               The value matching the specified key is used for comparison -e, --expected=          Compares with the specified expected value
-      --regex      Compare with regular expression if specified (Enable only for string type value) --gt         Compare as 'actual > expected' (Enable only for number type value) --lt         Compare as 'actual < expected' (Enable only for number type value) --ge         Compare as 'actual >= expected' (Enable only for number type value) --le         Compare as 'actual <= expected' (Enable only for number type value)
+      --regex              Compare with regular expression if specified (Enable only for string type value) --gt                 Compare as 'actual > expected' (Enable only for number type value) --lt                 Compare as 'actual < expected' (Enable only for number type value) --ge                 Compare as 'actual >= expected' (Enable only for number type value) --le                 Compare as 'actual <= expected' (Enable only for number type value) -N, --compare-namespace= Uses the metadata for the specified namespace to compare -K, --compare-key=       Uses the metadata value that matches the specified key as the expected value

 Help Options:
   -h, --help       Show this help message